alephium/docs/docs/network/Testnet-Guide.md

 ---
 sidebar_position: 10
+title: Testnet Guide
-title: Testnet guide
+sidebar_label: Testnet guide
 ---

-The installation of full node for testnet is the same as the mainnet: [Full Node Starter Guide](full-node/Full-Node-Starter-Guide.md)
+The installation of full node for testnet is the same as the mainnet: [Full Node Starter Guide](full-node/getting-started.md)

 **The `user.conf` must be modified before starting the full node**.